Experience true Nordic winter with these Iceland and Canada tours!

 The average amount spent on food each day per person is 8,000 ISK (80$).
 Cash is not necessary, as credit cards are accepted at all restaurants and stores.
 A small amount of cash won't hurt though.

-For multi-day tours, each participant is allowed to bring a small backpack and 1 piece of luggage weighing a maximum of 20 kg (44 lbs).
-If you have more or heavier luggage with you, you will need to book storage for the surplus luggage before you arrive, there is a small fee for using this facility.
-Luggage storage in Reykjavík can be added during the booking process of your order in the extras section.
+For multi-day tours, each participant is allowed to bring a small backpack and one piece of luggage weighing a maximum of 20 kg (44 lbs).
+If you are traveling with extra bags or heavier luggage, you will need to book suitable storage before you arrive; this will incur a small fee.
+There is the option to add luggage storage in Reykjavík during the booking process of your order in the extras section.

 * The combined dimensions of each bag must not exceed 158 cm (62 in).

 We welcome all participants of all ages older than the listed minimum age for each tour.
-Our average group usually consist of participants between the age of 22-55 years.
-Although we have people of all ages ranging from 8-99 years joining our multi-day tours.
-We get a lot of solo travelers joining us as well as families and friends.
+Our average group usually consists of participants between the ages of 22 to 55 years.
+However, we have people of all ages, ranging from 8 to 99 years, joining our multi-day tours.
+We get a lot of solo travelers joining us, as well as families and friends.

 If you find yourself having difficulties participating in any of the activities included in the tour, for example, a glacier activity, then you are more than welcome to skip it.
 Iceland is surrounded by beautiful scenery so you can explore your surroundings in the meantime r wait elsewhere while others do the activity.
 Our guide should be able to drop you off at a nearby place where there are some services available if requested.

 The average is around 300 km (186 miles) per day on our multi-day tours.
 You’ll spend approximately 4-5 hours in the car each day.
-Stops are of course made on multiple locations throughout the tour for sightseeing, activities, bathroom breaks, lunch stops and etc.
+Stops are of course, made at multiple locations throughout the tour for sightseeing, activities, bathroom breaks, lunch stops, etc.

-If you have already booked the tour and wish to add some rental gear to your booking, you can do that at least 24 hours prior to your tour starts, via our Customer Portal.
+If you have already booked the tour and wish to add some rental gear to your booking, you can do that at least 24 hours before your tour starts, via our Customer Portal.

 We always highly recommend booking a multi-day tour starting at least one day after arriving in Iceland.
 If you’re flying in from the US or will be landing early (4-6:30) you should be able to join the tour, but be aware that some risks could follow such as flight gets delayed and could, therefore, miss out on the tour.